gramineproject/gramine/CI-Examples/redis/README.md

 src/src/redis-benchmark
 kill %%

-# run Redis in non-SGX Gramine against a benchmark
+# run Redis in non-SGX Gramine against a benchmark (args are hard-coded in manifest)
-gramine-direct redis-server --save '' --protected-mode no & src/src/redis-benchmark
+gramine-direct redis-server &
+src/src/redis-benchmark
 kill %%

-# run Redis in Gramine-SGX against a benchmark
+# run Redis in Gramine-SGX against a benchmark (args are hard-coded in manifest)
-gramine-sgx redis-server --save '' --protected-mode no & src/src/redis-benchmark
+gramine-sgx redis-server &
+src/src/redis-benchmark
 kill %%
 ```

 # Why this Redis configuration?

-Notice that we run Redis with two parameters: `save ''` and `protected-mode no`:
+Notice that we run Redis with two parameters, `save ''` and `protected-mode no`:

 - `save ''` disables saving DB to disk (both RDB snapshots and AOF logs).
 We use
   this parameter to side-step some bugs in Gramine triggered during the